Sad but true: great books don’t always make great book club novels.

 It’s no coincidence there are two Tana French books on this list: she writes a great book club novel.
 This is her first book in the Dublin Murder Squad, and it’s seriously disturbing.
 But if your book club can stomach it, you can talk about psychopaths and supernatural disturbances.
 Book club highlight: the ending.
 More info →

+I have recommended this one in Books You'll Just Have to Talk To Someone About, What Makes a Great Book Club Novel, and other places.
 I picked this one up when Michael Pollan raved about it, saying it “embodied the spirit of slow food and life.”
 Paterniti had me from the words Zingerman’s Delicatessen.
 The story artfully weaves itself right into the heart of Catelonian Spain, but then it becomes muddled and confused.
 The reader can decide if this is weakness, or metaphor.
 Book club highlight: the ending.
 Is it altogether unsatisfying, or completely perfect?
 More info →

 What books have prompted YOUR best book club discussions?
 What books would you love to discuss in book club?